Alpha Kappa Alpha

 • Leadership and Service – enhanced by chapter, campus and community involvement.

-Greek organization sites whose addresses do not begin with www.methodist.edu are student-developed and maintained sites.
-As student publications, these sites do not necessarily reflect the views of the Methodist University faculty, staff, or administration.
+Greek organization sites whose addresses do not begin with www.methodist.edu are associated with international, national, or local chapters.
+As not solely MU entities, these sites do not necessarily reflect the views of the Methodist University faculty, staff, or administration.